garrettrayj/den/README.md

 ## App Description

-Den is a feed reader created to deliver the latest headlines without distraction, obfuscation, or manipulation.
+Den is a feed reader built for delivering the latest headlines without distraction, obfuscation, or manipulation.

-Just add widely available RSS feeds to stay up-to-date without all the noise.
-There is no advertising, notifications, recommendations, comments, or trends; just a buffet of links from just the publishers you choose.
+Just add RSS feeds to keep up-to-date without all the noise.
+There is no advertising, notifications, recommendations, comments, or trends.
+You and you alone are in control of the content you follow.
+RSS is an open format that can be published by any website, therefore there isn't a single company that can trap you inside a bubble or mess with your head.
+Why be a social media school fish when you could be a manatee, doing your own thing?

 - Compatible with iPhone, iPad, and Mac
-- No registration or extra account needed
+- No account or registration required
 - Subscriptions and read items sync across devices with iCloud
 - Compatible with RSS, Atom, and JSON feed formats
 - Search items and feeds by keyword